MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Install-and-Configure-Windows-Server-2012-R2-Essentials-or-Windows-Server-Essentials-Experience.md

 1. Open the Windows PowerShell console from an elevated command prompt.

-2. Install the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server Essentials Experience role by using the following command:
+2. Install the  Windows Server Essentials Experience role by using the following command:

     ```
     Add-WindowsFeature ServerEssentialsRole